pandemicpedals/pachydermpedals/collections/_blog/diy.md

 toc_sticky: true
 toc_icon: "cog"

-title: DIY PCBs & Parts
+title: DIY PCB & Part Suppliers
-excerpt: PCBs, effect layouts and where to get parts for your build.
+excerpt: Where to get PCBs, effect layouts and parts for your build.
 date: 2021-03-13
 modified: 2021-03-13